95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 14. Howard County, TX

-On November 25, 2025, the Howard County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Howard County, Texas.
+On November 25, 2025, the Howard County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Howard County, Texas.

-The vote of the Howard County Commissioners' Court, which covered all of the unincorporated parts of Howard County was a unanimous 5-0 in support of the measure.
+The vote of the Howard County Commissioners' Court, which covered all of the unincorporated area of Howard County was a unanimous 5-0 in support of the measure.

 County Population: 34,860